David Edward Leary

 Sources state that David Leary served as a private in the 17th Regiment, Virginia Cavalry, Company C. I have also found David Leary listed as a soldier in the Rockingham County Virginia Guards and Scouts.
 In an attempt to fit the timeline outlined below, I put David in the Guards and Scouts when he was wounded.
 After recovering, he was reporting for duty in the 17th Regiment, Virginia Cavalry when he was captured by the Union forces.
 This unit was organized in January, 1863, the same month and year he was captured.
 Whether or not he actually saw action with the 17th is doubtful.

-The following is from a letter written to one of David Leary's children in 1923 by "Uncle Jim" who was living in the National Military Home located in Dayton, Ohio.
+The following is from a letter written to one of David Leary's children in 1923 by "Uncle Jim" who was living in the Central Branch of the National Home for Disabled Volunteer Soldiers located in Dayton, Ohio.
+Further research showed that the uncle was James Hitchcock who married Sophia Rebecca McCray.
+He served in the Spanish American war.

 "Your father was raised in Virginia and drafted in the rebel army where he served 18 months.
 He was wounded in Winchester, Virginia.
 He went home until he got well and was ordered back to his command.
 He started back and went the wrong way ending up in the Union line where he gave himself up.
 Afterward he joined the Union army where he lost his health and drew a pension.
 He was not at the battle of Gettysburg."